hphelion/documentation/cli.windows.containers-and-folders.md

 ##Migrating Your Files From Another Storage System## {#MigratingYourFiles}

-The Migrate-Drive command gives you the ability to migrate your data from a non-HP Cloud storage system such as Amazon S3, Dropbox, or Microsoft Skydrive into the HP Cloud system easily and quickly.
+The Migrate-Drive command gives you the ability to migrate your data from a non-HP Helion Cloud storage system such as Amazon S3, Dropbox, or Microsoft Skydrive into the HP Helion Cloud system easily and quickly.
 This example uses Amazon S3 buckets.
-To move the TLPRoot and TLPTest2 Buckets in S3 and the TLPTest2 Bucket contained MikeConfig.txt and NewHelp.text files to the HP Cloud system:
+To move the TLPRoot and TLPTest2 Buckets in S3 and the TLPTest2 Bucket contained MikeConfig.txt and NewHelp.text files to the HP Helion Cloud system:

     ------------------------------------------------------------------------------------------------------
     Welcome to the HP-Cloud Object Storage Powershell Environment.